denpeshkov/cs-notes/Cache Memory.md

 ## Word Extraction

-Cache data block size is larger than $w$ size, so we need to determine where in a cache block the $w$ is contained
+Cache data block size $B$ is larger than word size, so we need to determine where in a cache block the word $w$ is contained

 # Direct-Mapped Cache Request Processing

-A cache with $E=1$ - one cache line per set
+A cache with one cache line per set: $E=1$

 ## Set Selection

-Set bits are interpreted as an unsigned integer that corresponds to a set number
+Set index bits in the address of $w$ are interpreted as an unsigned integer that corresponds to a set number

 ![direct-mapped cache set selection.png|600](direct-mapped%20cache%20set%20selection.png)

 ## Line Matching and Word Extraction

-$w$ is contained in the line if and only if the valid bit is set, and the tag bits in the cache line match the tag bits in $w$
+The word $w$ is contained in the line if and only if the valid bit is set, and the tag bits in the cache line match the tag bits in the address of $w$

-Block offset bits determine the offset of the **first byte** of the requested data
+Block offset bits in the address of $w$ determine the offset of the *first byte* in the word $w$

 ![direct-mapped cache line matching word extraction.png|600](direct-mapped%20cache%20line%20matching%20word%20extraction.png)